Mystic2122/SQL_DB_Design_and_Implimentation/README.md

 # Overview

 This is a project for CSC 675 - Introduction to Databases.
-This hotel management database design and implimentation uses MySQL.
-This project is meant to showcase an understanding of entity relationships modeling, normalization techniques, CRUD operations, and SQL triggers.
+This hotel management database design and implementation uses MySQL.
+This project is meant to showcase an understanding of entity-relationship modeling, normalization techniques, CRUD operations, and SQL triggers.

 ---

 ## Folder Structure

 - **Milestone 1**